JacquesLucke/animation_nodes_manual/content/documentation/nodes/matrix/distribute_matrices/index.md

 ## Linear

-This option distribute matrices along the x-axis centered at the world.
+This option distribute matrices along an axis.

+### Options

+- **Direction Axis** - The axis at which the matrices are distributed.
+- **Center** - If true, the matrices will be centered, otherwise, they will be distributed in the positive direction of the chosen axis.

 ### Size